Matleo/MLPython2Java/MaschineLearning4J/src/main/java/README.md

 ## Model as a Service
 For details on how to fully reload a previously built and trained model from Python into Java, please refer to the [NeuralNetwork](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork) or [RandomForest](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/RandomForest) directory.
 ## Inference as a Service
 After you have built and served a RESTful API for making predictions of given images (as done [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Serving) or [here](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/RandomForest/serve.py)), you can use the [InferenceClient.java](https://github.com/Matleo/MLPython2Java/blob/develop/MaschineLearning4J/src/main/java/InferenceClient.java) to send such a request.
 This will post a 2-dimensional integer array, representing the grayscale pixels of an image and get the prediction of what number is most likely displayed as response.
-Notice that you can either serve the Neural Network or the Random Forest example.
+Notice that you can either serve a Neural Network or the Random Forest example.
 Both will respond the same way to this request and on the same URL.
 ### Dependency
 Firstly, you will have to add the `apache httpclient` and `json-simple` dependency to your pom.xml:
 ```maven